St Patrick’s Day Resources for Toddlers, Preschoolers, and Kindergarten Students is a post from contributing writer Dianna Kennedy

 What do you do when you catch a leprechaun?
 Look for his pot of gold, of course!

-Kids will enjoy this story of this classic Irish legends about a music competition between two harpists.
+Kids will enjoy this story of the classic Irish legend about a music competition between two harpists.

 Do your children enjoy rhyming stories?
 Be sure to add this lively book to your reading basket!